Lulu-fw01/mapper/README.md

 _____
 This task was directed to work with annotations and reflection.<p>
 I had to implement an interface for serialization and deserialization of different objects marked with the appropriate annotations<p>
-In task i could to choose what type of serialization i want realize, but it should be human-readable.
+In task i could choose what type of serialization i want realize, but it should be human readable.
 I developed something like JSON.<p>
 Futhermore, i wrote many tests.
 _____
 #### Mapper interface